Signs of mold

 Paint that kills black mold

 Many types of paint are easily damaged by mold, and it is possible that a new coat of paint or touch-ups may need to be applied once the mold is removed.
 Some brands of paint claim to be more resistant to mold, but prevention is still the most reliable method for avoiding damage to the painted walls.

-Preventing mold is less troublesome that removing mould.
+Preventing black mold on paint is less troublesome than removing it.
 Even small amounts of moisture can contribute to mold growth, so it is important to clean-up moisture.
 Running an exhaust fan in bathrooms during baths and showers can drastically decrease the risk of mould in bathroom settings.
 Overall, proper building maintenance to fix plumbing problems and leaks is one of the most important measures to preventing build up and structural damage.
 Maintenance and proper building should also prevent condensation.

 It is important to take all warnings into consideration before attempting black mold removal.
 Black mould is dangerous to human and animal inhabitants of the building, and every effort should be made to remove and eliminate the cause of the fungi as soon as the mold is discovered.
 All protective gear should be worn for the duration of the removal and materials taken from the area should be disinfected before being moved to other areas of the building.
 Long-term exposure to black mold and some other types of mould has been linked to many health conditions, including numerous illnesses of the lung.